KrauseFx/instapipe/README.md

 However just like Snapchat, the platforms try to lock you in, with the content **you** create.
 Many of my family members and close friends don't use FB/IG daily, but still wanted to stay up to date on what I'm up to.

-Due to lack of an official API, and any kinds of integrations, the only way to access your stories is through the inofficial API the Instagram mobile- and web client use.
+Due to lack of an official API, and any kinds of integrations, the only way to access your stories is through the unofficial API the Instagram mobile- and web client use.

 ## Solution